DaveParillo/cisc192-reader/_sources/chapter3/parameters-arguments.rst

 have the same value (in this case, the character ’b’).

 .. caution::
-   The value you provide as an argument must have the same type as the parameter of the function you call.
+   The value you provide as an argument must have the same **type** as the parameter of the function you call.

 This rule is important, but it is sometimes confusing because C++ sometimes converts arguments from one type to another automatically.
+Recall the section :doc:`convert`.
+What is true in expressions is also true for function arguments.
-For now you should learn the general rule, and we will deal with exceptions later.
+For now focus on the general rule, and we will deal with exceptions later.

 .. tabbed:: tab_check